 At the time of the Receiver's appointment, the Receivership Entities owned seven multifamily residential properties in the South Florida area.
 Further details on each of these properties, including purchase and property information is discussed in previous Interim Status Reports.
-All of the Receivership properties have been sold.
+All of the Receivership properties have been sold and the money has been brought into the pool of funds in the Receivership.